Truth: every single time that I start something new, it’s at least a little bit overwhelming.

 I’m thinking of an intensive online course I took awhile ago.
 There were audios to listen to, new worksheets to download each week, calls to attend, homework to complete between sessions.
 I’d been excited when signing up for the course, but hadn’t really thought about the actual time commitment that would be involved (uh, mistake #1).

-In short, I was completely overwhelmed.
+Pretty quickly, I was completely overwhelmed.
 Each week, the work was piling up and I was feeling frustrated with myself–and the inner critic voices were piping up to remind me of how “stupid” I felt because I “wasn’t getting it.”

 And then, in week four of the course, after having barely put time into the materials each week and after having been skating by, I said: ENOUGH.

-I cleared my calendar and found an entire four-hour block of time.
+I cleared my calendar (painful) and found an entire four-hour block of time.
 Then I sat down during that four-hour block and went through every single one of the audios and homework sheets, and re-did anything that I’d done half-assed.

-Overwhelm wasn’t “happening to” me.
+This was one of those cases where overwhelm wasn’t “happening to” me.
 I was creating the overwhelm, spinning in it through a series of my own choices.
 I was the one who kept not making time for the assignments.
 I was the one who kept half-assing them when I frantically tried to complete them before our weekly call.

 ENOUGH.
 I was turning that ship around.